Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: METHODOLOGY

 \subsection{Retrieval Model Assumptions}

+While some studies choose to use the SNR between models as proof of detectability \cite{wunderlich_snr,Lustig-Yaeger}, we performed a retrieval analysis to fully assess the capabilities of these future instruments.
 We performed, in total, eighteen retrieval cases, i.e. 3 atmospheric scenarios $\times$ 2 observatories $\times$ 3 maximum number of combined transits.
-We used the nested sampling algorithm Multinest \citep{Feroz_multinest} with an evidence tolerance of 0.5 and 750 live points to fit our simulated spectra.
+We used the nested sampling algorithm Multinest \cite{Feroz_multinest} with an evidence tolerance of 0.5 and 750 live points to fit our simulated spectra.
 We retrieved the following free parameters: planetary radius at 10 bar, atmospheric temperature $T_s$, water to hydrogen ratio (H$_2$O/H$_2$), nitrogen to hydrogen ratio (N$_2$/H$_2$) and cloud top pressure ($P_{clouds}$).
 For each of the fitted parameters, we used the same uniform priors to avoid biases in the comparison.
-The retrieved parameters and the priors adopted for the retrievals are listed in Table \ref{retrieved_params}.
+The retrieved parameters and the priors adopted for the retrievals are listed in Table \ref{params}.
+The planetary mass is not retrieved as better constrained from radial velocity \cite{Changeat_2020_mass}.